Premiership of Narendra Modi: Environmental policies

-In naming his cabinet, Modi renamed the "Ministry of Environment and Forests" the "Ministry of Environment, Forests, and Climate Change."
+In naming his cabinet, Modi renamed the "Ministry of Environment and Forests" to the "Ministry of Environment, Forests, and Climate Change."
 In the first budget of the government, the money allotted to this ministry was reduced by more than 50%.
 The new ministry also removed or diluted a number of laws related to environmental protection.
 These included no longer requiring clearance from the National Board for Wildlife for projects close to protected areas, and allowing certain projects to proceed before environmental clearance was received.
 The government also tried to reconstitute the Wildlife board such that it no longer had representatives from non-governmental organisations: however, this move was prevented by the Supreme court.

 Modi also relaxed or abolished a number of other environmental regulations, particularly those related to industrial activity.
 A government committee stated that the existing system only served to create corruption and that the government should instead rely on the owners of industries to voluntarily inform the government about the pollution they were creating.
 The changes were made with the aim of accelerating approval for industrial projects.
 Other changes included reducing ministry oversight on small mining projects, and no longer requiring approval from tribal councils for projects inside forested areas.
 In addition, Modi lifted a moratorium on new industrial activity in the most polluted areas in the countries.
 The changes were welcomed by business people but were criticized by environmentalists.

 Under the UPA government that preceded Modi's administration, field trials of Genetically Modified crops had essentially put on hold, after protests from farmers fearing for their livelihoods.
 Under the Modi government these restrictions were gradually lifted.
 The government received some criticism for freezing the bank accounts of environmental group Greenpeace, citing financial irregularities, although a leaked government report said that the freeze had to do with Greenpeace's opposition to GM crops.

 At the CoP21 Climate Conference on 30 November 2015 Modi announced the founding of an International Solar Alliance (ISA).
 The headquarters of the ISA would be located in Gurgaon, and would receive support from the Indian government for a few years.
 All tropical countries were invited to join the alliance.
 He was also awarded the United Nations Champions of the Earth award in 2018 for his environmental policies.